PatLeosrisook/Porfolio/Frontends/React/dashboard/README.md

 ### On docker
 I've also pushed this project onto [docker](https://hub.docker.com/r/patkleo/dashboard/tags) as well.

+Once the program is running, you can log in with admin1 and user1 with the password you set inside `.env` file.

 ## NOTE
 The program requires some data stored in a `.env` file to run properly.
 However, this file will not be included when you clone the project.
 Before running the program, please create a new `.env` file and use the same variable names as in the `.env.example` file.